campusonair/api/README.md

 ## Prerequisite

+- AWS DynamoDB Tables:
-- AWS DynamoDB named `campusonair-connection-table` with HashKey named `connectionId` and SGI named `liveId-index`
+  - `campusonair-connection-table` with a hash key named `connectionId` and a secondary global index named `liveId-index`
+  - `campusonair-channel-table` with a hash key named `principalId` and a secondary global index named `channelName-index`

 ## Features